ibmresilient/resilient-community-apps/fn_service_now/README.md

 ---

 ## Overview
-Bi-directional integration with ServiceNow and IBM Security QRadar SOAR allowing SEC Ops Professionals to communicate security incidents in realtime.
-This integration allows for bi-directional synchronization of Incidents, Tasks, Notes and Attachments enabling the security and operations teams to be aligned during critical security events.
+Bi-directional app with ServiceNow and IBM Security QRadar SOAR allows SEC Ops Professionals to communicate security incidents in realtime.
+The app allows for bi-directional synchronization of Incidents/Cases, Tasks, Notes and Attachments, which enables the security and operations teams to be aligned during critical security events.

 ---

 ## Key Features
-* Bi-directional integration between records in the ServiceNow Incident Table and Incidents and Tasks in the IBM SOAR platform.
+* Bi-directional app between records in the ServiceNow Incident Table and Incidents and Tasks in the SOAR platform.
-* Bi-directional integration between records in the ServiceNow Security Incident table and Security Incident Response Task table with Incidents and Tasks in the IBM SOAR platform.
+* Bi-directional app between records in the ServiceNow Security Incident table and Security Incident Response Task table with Incidents and Tasks in the SOAR platform.
 * Create a SOAR Incident or Task from a ServiceNow Record in the Incident or Security Incident Table.
 * Create a ServiceNow Record in the Incident or Security Incident Table from a SOAR Incident or Task.
 * Sync notes between a related SOAR Incident or Task and a ServiceNow Record.